harrydng1209/code-base-react/README.md

 # code-base-react

+This template should help get you started developing with React in Vite.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: